troglobit/troglobit.github.io/b_about.md

 inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.

-I work at [Westermo R&D][westermo] as a software architect for [WeOS][] which is a Linux based embedded network operating system for switches and routers.
+I work at [Westermo R&D][westermo] as a software architect for [WeOS][], an embedded Linux network operating system for switches and routers.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],